A COMPARATIVE STUDY ON THE BONTOC, KALANGUYA AND BIBLICAL CULTURE OF MARRIAGE

 tied into a knot signifying ownership or that touching the thing or going to a

+place with this tied reed leaf is prohibited by the owner).
 The Pudong period commences right after the kalon.
 This period runs from a week to a

 month, intentionally shortened for fear that the woman might change her mind.